shannonbux/shannon-soper-portfolio/src/pages/content-editors-preview/index.md

 ## Long term ideas

-I looked through many competitor's products and started sketching some ideas.
-My favorite inspirations are Figma's commenting system (which isn't perfect) and WordPress's Gutenberg editor (which also has its flaws).
+I looked through many competitor’s products and started sketching some ideas.
+My favorite inspirations are Figma’s commenting system (which isn’t perfect) and WordPress’s Gutenberg editor (which also has its flaws).

 ## User can see where each part of page comes from